akshay575/AngularJS-Weather-Forecast-App/readme.md

 ## Demo

-A demo site running this little app can be found [here].
+A demo site running this little app can be found [here](http://ancient-atoll-51976.herokuapp.com).

 ## Installation